 Do you have pork spine?, I asked the butcher at my local market.
 He looked at me like I was from another planet and said “no, we don’t have that!”
 Okay, thank you, I said.

-I was plannig to make Sopa de Maiz Pelao, a soup that my grandmother used to make.
+I was plannig to make Sopa de Mute o Maiz Pelao, a soup that my grandmother used to make.
 She would add pork spine(espinazo de cerdo) and the flavor was fantastic.
 So I started getting the rest of the groceries and thinking about that soup I was craving so badly.
 Well, I decided to buy pork ribs and use them instead.

 I made the soup yesterday for lunch and it was delicious.
 I did not miss the pork spine at all.
 After I had my soup I called my aunt in Florida and told her the story.
 She laughed and told me that in this country pork spine are called pork neck bones.